HsinYu-Hsu/Framework_package/README.md

   - `-c` : The cutoff for constructing networks.
   - `-r` : The restart rate for calculating random walk with restart algorithm.
   - `-cri` : The criterion for filtered pathways.
 Choose p-value or fdr q-value ('pv', 'fdrq').
-  - `-s` : A path to the output files.
+  - `-s` : A path to the output files of the previous subnetwork and pathway enrichment results.

 Network graph output (Example file: "{sample}_{pvalue}_rwr{rate}_subnetwork_pathway_graph.html" in "for_graphs" folder)